 Regina Ress, award-winning storyteller, actor, writer, and educator, has performed from Broadway to Brazil, homeless shelter to the White House.
 She has facilitated workshops in women’s correctional institutions and has taught storytelling workshops in schools K-12.
 She teaches storytelling for NYU’s Program in Educational Theatre and TESOL/Foreign Language Program.
 International appearances include festivals in Spain, Ecuador, Mexico, Brazil and India.
 She is a founding member of Healing Voices-Personal Stories film company, producing films on domestic violence. www.reginaress.com

-Regina is Storytelling Adjunct for New York University’s Programs in Educational Theatre and Multilingual/Multicultural Studies and produces the storytelling series at the historic Provincetown Playhouse in NYC.
+Regina teaches storytelling for New York University’s Programs in Educational Theatre and Multilingual/Multicultural Studies (TESOL) and produces the storytelling series at the historic Provincetown Playhouse in NYC.
 She has been a Board member of the NY Storytelling Center and METRO NY liaison to the National Storytelling Network, is on the Board of Storytellers of New Mexico, and co-produces films to raise awareness of domestic violence: Healing Voices-Personal Stories. hv-ps.org; www.reginaress.com

 Regina Ress has been a professional performer and teacher for over forty years in settings from kindergartens to universities, daycare centers to nursing homes, prisons to international storytelling conferences.

 She has performed on the Broadway stage and in the Peruvian Andes.
-She tells mythology, folk tales and original stories, offers bi-lingual programs in Spanish and English, and has presented programs in museums, schools, universities, libraries, etc across the USA, in Latin America, and Europe.
-Her original stories for adults explore love and life and New York City.
+She tells mythology, folk tales and original stories, offers bi-lingual programs in Spanish and English, and has presented programs in museums, schools, universities, libraries, etc across the USA, in Latin America, Europe, and India.
+Her original stories for adults explore love and life and her long-time home, Greenwich Village..
 In April 2000, Regina told the Tale of Peter Rabbit for The Easter Egg Roll at The White House.
 As an actor, Regina has performed in national tours, regional theatre, off-Broadway and in the all-star revival of The Women on Broadway.

-Regina performed and taught workshops in Spanish for the O Mar E O Caminho international storytelling conference in Rio de Janeiro, I Jornadas de Cuenta-cuentos in Madrid, Spain, Los Sillos storytelling festival on Tenerife, Canary Islands and the International Storytelling Festival in Zacatecas, Mexico and Chennai Storytelling Festival, India.
-She is a regular contributor to the NPR station WFUV with her stories about New York.
+Regina performed and taught workshops in Spanish for the O Mar E O Caminho international storytelling conference in Rio de Janeiro, I Jornadas de Cuenta-cuentos in Madrid, Spain, Los Sillos storytelling festival on Tenerife, Canary Islands the International Storytelling Festival in Zacatecas, Mexico and Chennai Storytelling Festival, India.
+She is a regular contributor to the NPR affiliate WFUV with her stories about New York.
 Her CD, New York and Me won a Storytelling World award.

 Regina is storytelling adjunct for New York University’s Steinhardt School, Programs in Educational Theatre and the TESOL/Foreign Language Program.
 She has taught storytelling residencies in schools for Arts Horizons and Young Audiences, and has led workshops at the National Storytelling Conference, the CT Storytelling Festival, LANES’ Sharing the Fire, MAST’s The Gathering, Reading the World conference at the University of San Francisco and National and state TESOL conferences.

 Regina is a certified TESOL instructor and regular workshop facilitator on the arts and language/literacy for the Literacy Assistance Center NY.
 She taught public speaking to international students at Santa Fe University of Art and Design.
-Regina is the recipient of a National Storytelling Network (NSN) grant for a storytelling project with English language learners in NYC and is the recipient of NSN’s Oracle Award for Leadership.
+Regina is the recipient of a National Storytelling Network (NSN) grant for a storytelling project with English language learners in NYC and is the recipient of two Oracle Awards from NSN.
 She was a long time Board member of the Storytelling Center of New York and the NYMetro liaison to the National Storytelling Network. and currently is on the Board of Storytellers of New Mexico. www.reginaress.com

 She has performed and/or given workshops at the National Storytelling Conference, Sharing the Fire,

 The Connecticut Storytelling Festival, Reading the World, Celebrate Story Festival, The Power of Words, and for MAST-The Gathering.
-International performances and workshops include festivals in Madrid, Tenerife, Mexico and Rio de Janeiro.
+International performances and workshops include festivals in Madrid, Tenerife, Mexico, Rio de Janeiro, and Chennai, India